streamlink/streamlink/docs/api_guide.rst

 Inspecting streams
 ------------------

-It's also possible to inspect streams internal parameters, go to :ref:`Stream subclasses <api:Stream subclasses>` to see what attributes are available for inspection for each stream type.
+It's also possible to inspect the stream's internal parameters.
+Go to :ref:`Stream subclasses <api:Streams>` to see which attributes are available for inspection for each stream type.

 For example this is a :class:`HLSStream <stream.HLSStream>` object which